On the birationality of complete intersections associated to nef-partitions: Background

-We will see in a moment how reflexive Gorenstein cones relate to nef-partitions.
-Before doing this we should briefly recall the notion of nef-partition.
-In the projective toric variety defined by a reflexive polytope, a nef-partition is equivalent to a decomposition of the boundary divisor into a summation of nef divisors.
-On the other hand, there exists a purely combinatorial definition of nef-partition without invoking toric variety constructions.
+We will see in a moment how reflexive Gorenstein cones are related to nef-partitions.
+Before doing this we briefly recall the notion of a nef-partition.
+In the projective toric variety defined by a reflexive polytope, a nef-partition is equivalent to a decomposition of the boundary divisor into a summation of nef Cartier divisors.
+On the other hand, there exists a purely combinatorial definition of a nef-partition without invoking any toric variety constructions.
 For simplicity, we use this combinatorial definition here.
-The readers can find its equivalent form and its motivation in Borisov's original paper~\cite{Borisov93}.
+The readers can find its equivalent form and its motivation in Borisov's original paper \cite{Borisov93} (Definition 2.5).